Cowan Creek

 Cowan Creek is located in New South Wales, Australia.
 It is a tidal subcatchment of the Hawkesbury River.
 Almost all of the catchment lies within Ku-ring-gai Chase National Park.
-Tributaries include Coal and Candle Creek, which branches off from Cowan Creek at Cottage Point and Smiths Creek.
+Tributaries include Coal and Candle Creek, which flows into Cowan Creek at Cottage Point, and Smiths Creek.

 Incidents

-On December 31, 2017, a de Havilland Canada DHC-2 Beaver crashed into Jerusalem Bay just off Cowan Creek, killing 6 people.
+On 31 December 2017, a de Havilland Canada DHC-2 Beaver crashed into Jerusalem Bay just off Cowan Creek, killing 6 people.